This RDP FAQ will get updated and/or added to as time goes by…

-If it’s the X11rdp-o-matic V1, then, yes there are undoubtedly bugs and things not working – it is a version 1 after all :)
+If it’s the X11rdp-o-matic then, yes there are undoubtedly bugs and things not working – it is an ongoing project after all :)

 Lastly, please include ALL pertinent data pertaining to the problem ; it helps if I know the exact distribution you’re using, right down to if it’s a “Server” variant or a “Desktop” variant, and the exact symptoms.

-Yah well look, I’m currently out of a job, don’t you think all this research & development I do should at least get something other than just gratitude back? :)
+Yah well look, I have to fund the VPS for the web server – I don’t get it for free.
+Don’t you think all this research & development I do should at least get something other than just gratitude back? :)

-I’m all for Open Source and all, but at the end of the day, ya gotta eat :)
+I’m all for Open Source and all, but at the end of the day, doing this costs time, effort, and money :)

 more to come if and when the need arises….